stevomatthews/Spoon-Knife/srt-api-functions-test.md

 void srt_resetlogfa(const int* fara, size_t fara_size);
 ```

-FA (functional area) is an additional filtering mechanism for logging.
-You
+A functional area (FA) is an additional filtering mechanism for logging.
+You can
-can select only particular FAs to be turned on, for others the logging
+select only particular FA to be turned on.
+For others the logging messages will
-messages will not appear.
-The list of FAs is collected in `srt.h` file
+not appear.
+The list of FAs is collected in `srt.h` file, as identified by the
-with `SRT_LOGFA_` prefix.
-Not enumerating them here because they may get
+`SRT_LOGFA_` prefix.
+They are not enumerated here because they may get changed
-changed very often.
+very often.

-At least by default all FAs are turned on, except special dangerous ones
+All FAs are turned on by default, except potentially dangerous ones
 (such as `SRT_LOGFA_HAICRYPT`).

+<br><br>

+#### srt_setloghandler
 ```
 void srt_setloghandler(void* opaque, SRT_LOG_HANDLER_FN* handler);
 ```